-Inside The Private Chat Rooms Trump Supporters Are Using To Manipulate French Voters
+Inside The Private Chatrooms Trump Supporters Are Using To Manipulate French Voters

 “We’re very focused on making an amazing communication product for gamers,” Citron said.
 “I had a hunch that it would be used outside of gaming, but it wasn’t anything we thought specifically about.”

-Discord is a chat and voice-based application that has been growing in popularity among gamers and anime fans.
+Discord is a chat- and voice-based application that has been growing in popularity among gamers and anime fans.

 “Because we have such a large product, I think it’s inevitable that you have people who are misbehaving,” he said.
 “If something is important to us and it’s against the law, we act against it very quickly.”